quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

  */
 message EvmHookCall {
   /**
-   * Extended call data to pass to the hook as a bytes args.
+   * Call data to pass to the hook via the IHieroHook.HookContext#data field.
    */
-  bytes extended_call_data = 1;
+  bytes data = 1;

   /**
    * The gas limit to use.